 Auckland’s kerbside rubbish, recycling and food scraps collections are considered essential services and will continue as usual at this point in time.
-All mixed paper and cardboard recycling collected in Auckland are being recycled again beginning in May after they were sent to landfill in April due to global COVID-19 restrictions.

 In order to keep providing this service, the council is following all Ministry of Health guidelines to ensure that public health is not compromised.

 Here are the steps that you can take to make sure your kerbside collection is picked up.

 The “pay as you throw” refuse service is running at Level 4, but to keep our waste collectors safe please cut off your own bin tag and replace it with a new one each collection day.

 - Collections should be placed kerbside by 7am on your normal day.

 - As more people park on the road, make sure your bins are visible and are not blocked by vehicles.
 The collectors need to be able to access your bin using the automated technology as much as possible to reduce unnecessary contact.

 - Rubbish bags and pay as you throw bin tags are still available from most supermarkets for areas that have this service.

 - Anyone with a food scraps bin should avoid placing tissues in them.
 These, and other hygiene products, should be bagged and placed in rubbish bins.

 - Wipe down your bin handles and wash your hands after you’ve touched your bin.